AmazingAmpharos/OoT-Randomizer/README.md

 or before walking through any invisible objects or opening any invisible chests is required with the exception of the one invisible wall that is required to enter the Bottom of the Well as the original game required passing that invisible wall to reach the Lens of Truth.

-Two last details that are evident very early in play are that the player always starts the game with the Light Medallion and that the menu is now more like the
-Majora's Mask menu in that the player can move the cursor through empty spaces.
-The former is necessary to accomodate there no longer being a cutscene upon first pulling the Master Sword, and the latter is required to deal with an unfortunate issue in the original game in which obtaining certain combinations of items could make it impossible to select every item in your inventory in the menu.
+One last detail is that the menu is now more like the Majora's Mask menu in that the player can move the cursor through empty spaces.
+This fixes a major problem from the original game in that certain combinations of items would create menu shapes that would be impossible to fully menu through.

 # Quirks to Know